vesellov/bitdust.docs.old/api.md

 ## send\_message(recipient, message\_body)

-Sends a text message to remote peer.
+Sends a text message to remote peer, `recipient` is a string with nickname or global_id.